AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_peer.html.markdown

 # aviatrix_aws_peer

-The AWSPeer resource allows the creation and management of Aviatrix AWS Peerings.
+The aviatrix_aws_peer resource allows the creation and management of Aviatrix AWS Peerings.

 ## Example Usage